jasonbayton/11ty/_src/android/create-and-manage-private-apps-for-android-enterprise.md

 Since March 2025, the managed Google Play iFrame supports [Android App Bundle](https://developer.android.com/guide/app-bundle) (AAB) uploads for private apps in addition to APKs.
 AABs offer optimised delivery and smaller download sizes per device, and are the format Google recommends for all Play distribution.

+Note: Direct uploads to the Play Console must use Android App Bundle (`.aab`) format.
+APK uploads remain supported when creating or updating private apps through the managed Google Play iFrame.

 When uploading an AAB through the iFrame, a Google-generated signing key is used automatically.
 If you need to use your own signing key, upload via the Google Play Console instead (see below).
 Existing APK-based private apps can be migrated to AAB by uploading the signing key through the Play Console.

 For more detail on AAB support in managed Google Play, see [AAB support for private apps in the managed Google Play iFrame](/blog/2025/03/dabbling-with-aab-support-managed-google-play/).